futurebound/whiteboard-challenges/w2d4/README.md

 Clone this repository and open in your favorite editor.
 Running `npm install` and `npm test` will run all available tests.

 ## Description
-In the solution.js file located in the lib/ directory, there is a single function `nthFromLast()` expecting two arguments:
+In the solution.js file located in the lib/ directory, there is a single function `nthFromLast(n, sll)` expecting two arguments:
 1. Integer to target
 2. Singly linked list